 Martin County Clerk of Court has positions open for a Payroll Specialist and an Accounting Analyst/ Staff Accountant.

 Volusia County Clerk of Court has a position available for a Criminal Justice IT Section Manager for the Information Technology Division.

 Charlotte County Clerk of Court has a position open for an Internal Auditor.

 Highlands County Clerk of Court has a position available for a Network Systems Administrator.

-Monroe County Clerk of Court has positions available for an Internal Auditor and an Internal Auditor Director.
+Monroe County Clerk of Court has a position available for a Finance Director.

 Clay County Clerk of Court has a position open for a Business Analyst – IT.

 Hernando County Clerk of Court has a position available for a Payroll Coordinator.

 Leon County Clerk of Court has positions available for Application Software Developers.

 Marion County Clerk of Court has a position available for an Auditor I.